The Quest I On...

 🏛 Harnessing Destruction to Create

-• ♞ A Knight on a Round Table — not triumphant, but vigilant; not king, but strategist
+- ♞ A Knight on a Round Table — counsel over crown, purpose over pride.

 "That which we must say to the crowd is: We worship a God, but it is the God that one adores without superstition.
 The religion should be, by all of us initiates of the high degrees, maintained in the purity of the Luciferian Doctrine... the true and pure philosophical religion is the belief in Lucifer, the equal of Adonay.
 For Lucifer is the God of Light and Good, struggling for humanity against Adonay, the God of darkness and fanaticism."